2010 Daytona 500: Race

 A competition caution was issued for teams on lap 161 to inspect their vehicles because the pothole between turns one and two had resurfaced, larger than before.
 The race was halted for the second time on lap 161, and cars were obliged to park on pit road for 44 minutes and 35 seconds.
 Workers collected polyester resin products from other teams and blended them with a hardener.
 They then heated the compound with blow torches and jet dryers to make the track driveable.
 Drivers reentered their cars at 6:22 p.m.
 EST, and restarted their engines eight minutes later.
 The race resumed under caution as the leaders stopped for tire and car adjustments.
+Due to the lengthy delays, the race would end in cooler nighttime conditions, meaning the handling of cars were vastly different than planned for by teams.
 Speed took the lead for the lap 168 restart.
 On the following lap, Biffle used drafting from teammates Ragan and Edwards on the outside lane to pass Speed for first.
 On the 176th lap, Speed retook the lead from Biffle on the inside lane.
 He battled Biffle for the following seven laps until Biffle moved away on lap 184.
 Kurt Busch overtook Edwards for third on lap 188.
 The seventh caution came six laps later, when Sadler lost control of his car on the backstretch and struck the barrier, collecting Kvapil and Newman.
 Bowyer led Biffle and Truex at the lap 198 restart.